Indoctrination vs. Education: Part 2

 even refused to expand his definition when I demonstrated that F.L.
 Lucas

-actually identified 11,936 different meanings in his Decline and Fall of the Ideal of Romanticism (1948).
+actually identified 11,936 different meanings for that word in his Decline and Fall of the Ideal of Romanticism (1948).
 When that kind

-of false certainty is taken into the classroom, indoctrination is assured.
+of dogmatic certainty is taken into the classroom, indoctrination is assured.

 In disciplines such as science, mathematics and engineering,